History of UK Racketlon

 The BBC provided Racketlon with some great publicity during 2008, with features on BBC Sportsround, BBC Breakfast & Chris Evans Radio 2 Drivetime show, all generating an upsurge in registered interest.
 The 2008 Doubles World Championships attracted BBC TV coverage and former world squash number one player Peter Nicol, who took part in an exhibition with 2012 World Champion Stefan Adamsson.
 The Chris Evans drive time show on BBC Radio 2 also hosted ERA Vice-Chairman Ray Jordan for a 5-minute chat about Racketlon in November 2008.

 Induction of the ERA

 Keith Lesser, Ray Jordan and Stuart Foster set up the English Racketlon Association Ltd in late 2008.
-Another key figure in the English Racketlon Association is Gary Tovey who has been instrumental in pushing onwards the communication, marketing and development of the sport.
-Dominique Ford has additionally made several key contributions, particularly to the British Tour and the "headline" events including the national championships and international opens.
-With other key individuals like Richard Lawrence and Stuart Hobden on board, racketlon is set to go from strength to strength.
+Another key figure in the formation of English Racketlon Association was Gary Tovey who had been instrumental in pushing onwards the communication, marketing and development of the sport.
+Dominique Ford was another key early member having made several key contributions, particularly to the British Tour and the "headline" events including the national championships and international opens.
+With other key individuals like Richard Lawrence and Stuart Hobden on board, Racketlon in the UK was setting up to go from strength to strength.
 Thanks also to the wider team in recent years who have helped take the English Open in particular to the next level.
-The International Racketlon Federation (FIR) has promoted the setting up of national bodies & it is hoped that associations in all UK constituent countries will be ratified, following the English example.
+The International Racketlon Federation (FIR) has promoted the setting up of national bodies & it was hoped that associations in all UK constituent countries will be ratified, following the English example.

 An increasing online presence